hartwigmedical/pipeline5/README.md

 As the runs of a set are executing, the pipeline creates buckets to hold the input and output of the stages of the runs.
 From an operational perspective the pipeline may be thought of as a series of operations, with the outputs from earlier stages becoming the inputs for later ones.
-Each stage in a run will get a diretory which will contain:
+Each stage in a run will get a directory which will contain:

 - Input data, which comes from previous stages' outputs or as input to the pipeline;
 - Results, which will be used as input to later stages or as final output of the pipeline;